kjolley/BIGSdb_documentation/dbase_setup.rst

     attribute is set to 'yes', the plugin can be disabled by setting this attribute to 'no'.

+* hide_account_requests

+  * Sets whether to hide account requests in the specific database configuration.
+Used where there may be multiple configurations in use.
+    Either 'yes' or 'no', default 'no'.

 * hide_unused_schemes

   * Sets whether a scheme is shown in a main results table if none of the